mauritzn/deno-config/README.md

 ### name

-The name of the project, could have similar restrictions as the name field for Node.js.
+The name of the project, could have similar restrictions as the name field in [NPM's package.json](https://docs.npmjs.com/files/package.json#name).
+But since the name field is used more as metadata only, it might be better to not have a lot of restrictions on it.

 <br />